CentaurusInfra/alnair/alnair-cpu-offload/README.md

   d. a working example to benchmark the performance
 5. Performance Probe and improvements

+### Hardware requirements :
+To support CPU-Offload, GPU-direct capability is required on Nvidia GPUs.
+This is the list of Nvidia GPU that is going to be used in the project:
+V100, A100, A6000

+### The dataflow of CPU-offload architecture and the current CPU-centered architecture in AI applications:

 ### CUDA code samples :
 advance features requires SMS="80" https://github.com/nvidia/cuda-samples